joizel/owasp_korean/00_InformationGathering/OTG-INFO-004.rst

 It is sufficient to examine the output and look for http or the indication of SSL-wrapped services (which should be probed to confirm that they are https).
-For example, the output of the previous command coullook like:
+For example, the output of the previous command could look like:

 .. code-block:: console

     901/tcp	 open http Samba SWAT administration server 1241/tcp open ssl Nessus security scanner
     3690/tcp open unknown
     8000/tcp open http-alt?